 Of course, everyone’s talking about the “top level” of the lefty blogosphere (is there a better word we can use here?), and I’m far enough removed—a coupla solar systems over—from the center of that universe that much of that debate doesn’t really much apply to me.
 It may be one of the blessings of not being quite “top tier.”
 There are some conflicts that I don’t get drawn into, because the reverberations don’t quite filter down to my level.
 There are some things you can see and hear as an observer on the periphery that are much easier to miss when you’re near or in the eye of the storm.

 How does race affect my blogging?
 Well, first of all, it’s not just race.
-It’s economics, gender, education, and a whole host of other factors that come into play to even make it possible for me to “be bloggin’.”
+It’s economics, gender, education, and a whole bluehost review that come into play to even make it possible for me to “be bloggin’.”
 Technology isn’t necessarily the great equalizer.
 To use it it, you have to know about it, and understand enough about how it works.
 You have to be able to afford it.
 While computer price are going down, they aren’t in everyone’s reach.
 You have to have the leisure time to spend just reading blogs/news and writing blog posts.
 Unlikely if your one of millions working more than one job to stay afloat, etc. And it helps if cultural assumptions support the idea that (a) you have something to say, (b) that it’s worth saying, and (c) that people will listen if you say it.

 I’ll say it again, when it comes to blogging, identity and everything that goes with it—race, gender, orientation, economics, education, etc.—affects what you look at and filters what you see.
 To extend what Stirling was getting at, how you identify not only affects how you see other people, but whether you see them at all.
 Chances are the first people you’ll “see”—those first blips on your radar, the people you’ll automatically pay attention to—will be those with whom you share some element of identity.
 It’s inevitable.
 That is, unless you make a conscious effort to do otherwise.